 let eventEntityDef = entityDefs.entities["EventEntity"]

-let results = try await eventEntityDef.entities(matching: "Cosmic Ray Calibration")
+let matches = try await eventEntityDef.entities(matching: "Cosmic Ray Calibration")

 XCTAssertEqual(eventTitle, "Cosmic Ray Calibration")